LEARNAcademy/syllabus/ruby/inheritance.md

 We just utilized the "DNA" of an apple (Class Apple), to make three brand new, independent apples with different data stored in "color".

-This style of programming is called object oriented, even if the programming to some extent focuses on classes.
+This style of programming is called object-oriented, even if the programming focuses on classes to some extent.

 ### Ruby Inheritance
 Since inheritance is a relation between two classes, to create the relation we use `<`.
 This allows the new class to get the features of the higher up class, but now you can add specific features.
 For example: